rin66-515/nextjs-ts-blog/posts/first-post.md

 ---
-title: "My First Blog Post"
+title: "My First Post"
-date: "2024-04-28"
+date: "2025-04-25"
+tags: ["nextjs", "blog"]
+description: "This is a test post"
 ---

+# Hello World

-Welcome to my blog!
-This is my first post.
+This is my **first post** in markdown!